 As Bellevue has grown in population and transitioned into a more urban environment, homelessness, a nationwide issue, has become more visible here.
 Root causes of homelessness include lack of affordable housing, low-paying jobs, domestic violence, chronic health problems, substance abuse and mental health issues.

-The city and the broader Eastside community have been working together to address homelessness for many years.
+Bellevue and other Eastside cities and nonprofits are working together to address homelessness.
 The strategies and tactics used, designed to be both compassionate and pragmatic, include:

 - Identifying risk factors to help prevent individuals from falling into homelessness